Export Notes as Markdown in MacOS Tahoe

 The best part is being able to select multiple notes and export them in a single operation.
 I typically export my changed notes a few times per week and keep the history in git, and this makes the workflow really simple.

-Exporting notes in multiple times faster in Tahoe.
-I was able to export hundreds of notes in just a few seconds.
+Exporting notes is many times faster in Tahoe.
+I was able to export hundreds of notes in under a minute!

 It is a bit strange that the operation requires typing in a target directory name given that you also have to select a target directory.
 I created a little script that lives in the root directory of my git project and uses the default target directory name (Archive) to move all the files and attachments up into the project root and commit the changes.